Tuxedo Ridge Ski Center: Closing

 Tuxedo Ridge did not open up for the 2015/2016 season, and there is no opening date for the 2016/2017 season.
 This was prompted by legal issues with the property after the site was sought after by Genting Americas, hoping to rejuvenate the site and build a casino nearby.
 It is likely this was a result of the State Gaming Commission denying the request for a casino license for the site.

-It is currently unknown when the mountain will open again for skiing.
-The Tuxedo Ridge website is no longer live at its original domain, which was tuxedoridge.com.